wordofwarning/wordofwarning.org/current/2015-domestic/wallwein/index.md

 Director Susan Roberts (Sony Gold and Bronze, Amnesty International Award) has directed over 200 radio plays for BBC R3 & R4.
 Director of *Black Roses: The Killing of Sophie Lancaster* by Simon Armitage – The Royal Exchange won the Manchester Theatre award for best studio production 2012.

 Musician Jaydev Mistry has been a part of the Manchester music scene for over 20 years.
-He is a guitarist, percussionist and music technologist and has collaborated with artists such as Nitin Sawhney (session 72: Contact Theatre) and the Kaliphz.
-Jaydev has performed in many bands including, Timeless Love Orchestra, Giddy and B.B and Me performing in venues including Band on the Wall, Bridge Water Hall, Royal Exchange, the Pompidou Centre and the Hackney Empire.
-Jaydev also specialises in composition and sound design for theatrical productions, and has been commissioned by companies such as Red Ladder Theatre Company, Theatre in the Mill, Greater Manchester Music Action Zone and BBC Radio 4.
+He is a guitarist, percussionist and music technologist and has collaborated with artists such as Nitin Sawhney (*session 72*: Contact Theatre) and the Kaliphz.
+Jaydev has performed in many bands including Timeless Love Orchestra, Giddy and B.B and Me, performing in venues including Band on the Wall, Bridgewater Hall, Royal Exchange, the Pompidou Centre and the Hackney Empire.
+Jaydev also specialises in composition and sound design for theatrical productions, and has been commissioned by companies such as Red Ladder Theatre Company, Theatre in the Mill, Greater Manchester Music Action Zone and BBC R4.

 ####Credits
 Written + performed by Louise Wallwein | Directed by Susan Roberts | Music + Sound by Jaydev Mistry | Commissioned by Z-arts + the Royal Exchange for *Family Matters*, this re-development has been co-commissioned by hÅb for Domestic II.